Give Jack Latvala credit for offering up one of the weightiest questions for today's political era.

 Meanwhile, the prospect emerged of a campaign pitting the heirs of two giants in Florida politics: Republican Billy Young, the 29-year-old son of Rep. Young, and Democrat Ben Diamond, 35, the grandson of late U.S. Rep. Dante Fascell, who represented Miami-Dade from 1955 to 1993.

 "Reading these stories about Congressman Young's retirement makes me think back to my granddad's retirement.
-There's a reason people call that generation the greatest generation," said Diamond, a lawyer and Clearwater native who served as general counsel to Alex Sink when she was chief financial officer.
+There's a reason people call that generation the greatest generation," said Diamond, a lawyer and Clearwater native who served as general counsel to Alex Sink when she was chief financial officer and whose wife worked as the state Democratic Party's finance director.